1.5 Inputs and Channels

 Learning objectives

-So far, you've been emitting a greeting ('Hello World!') that has been hardcoded into the script block.
+So far, you've been emitting a text string ('Hello World!') that has been hardcoded into the script block.
 In a more realistic situation, you might want to pass a variable input to your script, much like you pass files to command line tools for analysis.

 Here you're going to to add some flexibility by introducing channels to your workflow and an input definition to your SAYHELLO process.